integritee-network/worker/local-setup/README.md

 cd <worker directory>
 ./local-setup/launch.py ./local-setup/simple-config.json
 ```
-wait a little until all workers have been launched

-You can stop the worker & node simply by pressing `Ctrl + c`.
+wait a little until all workers have been launched.
+You can stop the worker and node simply by pressing `Ctrl + c`.

 ### Open a second terminal to show logs
 ```bash